gtoonstra/etl-with-airflow/_sources/principles.txt

 better parametrization of the DAGS.
 That will be documented in a separate story on this site.
 I've personally seen cases where a lot of effort went into dealing with historical data loads and a lot of manual coding and workarounds to achieve this.
 The idea is to make this effort repeatable and simple.

+**Partition ingested data**: By partitioning data being ingested at the destination, you can parallellize dag runs, avoid write locks on data being ingested and optimize performance when that same data is being read.
+It will also serve as a historical snapshot of what the data looked like at specific moments in time for audit purposes.
+Partitions that are no longer relevant can be archived and removed from the database.

 **Enforce the idempotency constraint**:  The result of a DAG run should always have idempotency characteristics.
 This means that when you run a process multiple times with the same parameters (even on different days), the outcome is exactly the same.
 You do